-(2) Alcohol Problems
+(2) Alcohol

-According to the NHNS in 2006, the percent of drinking three times or more per week was estimated to be 50% for men and 13.8% for women.
+According to the NHNS in 2012, the percent of drinking three times or more per week was estimated to be 34% for men and 7.3% for women.

-According to the Patient Survey, a nationwide sampling survey on hospitals and clinics conducted in every three years, the number of alcoholism patients under medical treatment increased from 14,720 in 1968 to 19,100 in 2005 (alcoholic psychosis 2,400 plus alcohol dependency 16,700).
+According to the Patient Survey, a nationwide sampling survey on hospitals and clinics conducted in every three years, the number of alcoholism patients under medical treatment has been stabilized to around 14,600 in 2011 (alcoholic psychosis 1,900 plus alcohol dependency 12,700).
 Although the figures may appear small in comparison to the estimated number of heavy drinkers (2.4 million), the majority of alcoholism patients are considered to be under treatment for alcohol related conditions such as liver diseases.